utopiaio/The-Rock/README.md

 - Clone the app
 - Run `$ composer install`
 - Under `db` dump the database
-- Inside `config.php`, configure `ROOT_URL` (line 23), if the app lives in the root directory of from where it's going be served leave it empty.
+- Inside `config.php`, configure `ROOT_URL` (line 22), if the app lives in the root directory of from where it's going be served leave it empty.
 If the app lives inside another folder, say,`localhost:8080/rock/` then `ROOT_URL` becomes `/rock`
-- Open `config.php`, configure the database, line 43-47
+- Open `config.php`, configure the database, line 42-43
-- Fire up your browser and hit `PathToRock/s3` --- it should return a list of files
+- Fire up your browser and hit `PathToRock/s3` for list of files

 There you have it, `The Rock` should be running.
 You can get a pretty good understanding of what `The Rock` is trying to achieve by looking at the `config.php` file